acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | ------------ |
 | 195          |

+Steps:
+- Selected the count of distinct customer_ids
+- Filtered for only plan_id = 3 (pro annual)
+- I used a subquery in the WHERE clause to filter for start_dates in 2020

 ---
-#### 9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
+#### 9. How many days on average does it take for a customer to upgrade to an annual plan from the day they join Foodie-Fi?

     WITH join_date AS (
       SELECT *